uclaacm/learn.py-s21/session-1-intro-to-python/README.md

 ### Motivation for Lambdas

-Sometimes it becomes convenient create anonymous functions (i.e small functions that don't have a name) and pass those around instead of doing the whole declaration.
+Sometimes it becomes convenient to create anonymous functions (i.e small functions that don't have a name) and pass those around instead of doing the whole declaration.
 To showcase this, let me introduce the `map` function.

 `map` takes as input a function and some iterable object.
 It returns a list where each item in the iterable object has been given as input to the function and the return value has been placed in the list.
 This can be quite confusing so let's take a look at an example.